skurapati583/Java-DataStructures-Examples/README.md

 - Divide the input array recursively until only one element array are created i.e. left and right halves arrays combinations
 - In each recursion, sort the elements in left and right halves respectively and merge both halves
 - Continue the recursion until all the arrays are merged and elements are sorted

+### 6. Bubble Sort

+- Beginning of input list, pair of elements are picked and swap the elements in sorted order.
+Once sorted, proceeded to next pair.
+- If end of list is reached, then again proceed step 1
+- Keep on swapping the pair of elements until no longer swap is required